subratkumarnayak02/Videohub/README.md

-This is website to play videos and have a set of videos.
+This is an E-learning website to play videos and have a set of videos.

 * #### Page 1